For many of you working in the ITSM space, ITIL processes are a familiar presence.

 As it became more popular, ITIL was refined and expanded.
 In 2001, a more cohesive and streamlined V2 was launched.

 That was followed by V3 in 2007, which introduced the concept of the Service Lifecycle.
-This concept provided a more holistic view of IT Service Management by focusing on the entire lifecycle of IT services, from strategy to continuous improvement.
+This concept provided a more holistic view of IT Service Management by focusing on the entire lifecycle of IT services, from strategy to continuous improvement, as outlined in ITIL v3.

 The most recent iteration, ITIL 4, was released in 2019.
 It represents a major shift, embracing modern Agile, DevOps and Lean practices.
 It also introduced the Service Value System (SVS).